 Residential

-As of September 2025 in Tbilisi the weighted average price of old flats has increased by 10.6% in the suburbs compared to September 2024, in the wide centre 5.2% growth was witnessed, while in the city centre the weighted average price increased by 10.3%.
+As of January 2026 in Tbilisi the weighted average price of old flats has increased by 3.8% in the suburbs compared to January 2025 in the wide centre 7.8% growth was witnessed, while in the city centre the weighted average price increased by 8.7%.
+Overall, the weighted average price of old projects grew by 8% citywide.